davidmreed/davidmreed.github.io/_drafts/ready/lightning-activities-view.md

 This mismatch does not occur when the `Task` is inserted via code, which doesn’t produce a Chatter post and hence preserves the illusion of being (say) a Call the entire time.

 The question of whether it's *wise* to manipulate the Activity timeline in this way is another story.
 Because this functionality is at least somewhat undocumented, I wouldn't rely on it continuing to work exactly the same way in future API versions.
+Vote for [this Idea](https://success.salesforce.com/ideaView?id=0873A000000COq5QAG) to make `TaskSubtype` editable!

 One last interesting facet: there's similar data model on `Event`, with [`Event.EventSubtype`](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_objects_event.htm).
 Like with `Task`, this field isn’t updateable.
 However, permitted values are not documented, and the picklist has only a single value, 'Event', which is populated on standard events.
 Perhaps we'll see more functionality around timeline filtering in future releases.